maths/moodle-qtype_stack/doc/en/Authoring/Equivalence_reasoning.md

-# Getting Started With Equivalence Reasoning
+# Getting started with equivalence reasoning

 This guide shows you how to write STACK questions using the line by line [equivalence reasoning](../CAS/Equivalence_reasoning.md) input type.